Steven Feldstein

-Biography
+Early life and education

 He was born and raised in Bloomington, Indiana.
 He graduated magna cum laude from Princeton University in 2000 and earned his Juris Doctor from Berkeley Law in 2004.
 He worked as a consultant for InterAction where he advised the NGO on projects to promote human rights until 2017.
 In 2019 joined the Open Society Foundations to conduct research on the rise of digital repression globally, identifying how governments use digital assets to push their agendas.

+Career

 Feldstein has published myriad writings on digital technology in warfare, the use of artificial intelligence in state oppression, geopolitical implications of technology, China’s digital authoritarianism, and internet repression.
 He developed a global AI surveillance index to track the use of digital tools by state actors and published an inventory of spyware and digital forensics used globally.

 Previously, he served as an associate professor at Boise State University and sat on the Frank and Bethine Church Chair of Public Affairs.

-Feldstein has also served in multiple foreign policy positions in the U.S. government, including deputy assistant secretary in the U.S. Department of State.
-Prior to that role, he served as the director of policy at the U.S. Agency for International Development, and also worked as counsel on the U.S. Senate Committee on Foreign Relations.
+Under President Obama, Feldstein served as the Deputy Assistant Secretary of State in the Bureau of Democracy, Human Rights and Labor (DRL).
+He previously served as the director of policy at the U.S. Agency for International Development, and also worked as counsel on the U.S. Senate Committee on Foreign Relations.